rushabhnagda11/blog/_posts/2024-03-09-humans-as-an-API.md

 Do you see where we're going?
 If you had asked anyone if this was something that could be solved with AI about 2-3 years ago by a single person via an API call, they'd call you an insane person.

 LLMs (with large context lengths and fine tuning) can fundamentally mimic an individual human being.
-They can communicate and make decisions in a way that would be very similar to the individual the human is trained on.
+They can communicate and make decisions in a way that would be very similar to the individual the LLM is trained on.

 **We can basically make being a human being an API call**